cbeams/spring-framework-2.5.x/lib/readme.txt

 - EasyMock 1.2 (JDK 1.3 version) (http://www.easymock.org)
 - required for building and running the framework's test suite

+* eclipselink/eclipselink.jar
+- Eclipse Persistence Services 1.0 M5 (http://www.eclipse.org/eclipselink)
+- required for building the framework
+- required at runtime when using Spring's JPA support with EclipseLink as provider

 * ehcache/ehcache-1.3.0.jar
 - EHCache 1.3.0 (http://ehcache.sourceforge.net)
 - required for building the framework